 The expression was recorded in 1717 by the English poet and diplomat, Matthew Prior.
-In his humourous poem, Alma; or, The Progress of the Mind he includes:
+In his humorous poem, Alma; or, The Progress of the Mind he includes:

 "So to the priest their case they tell: He ties the knot."

-Francis Grose, in his 1811 edition of The Dictionary of the Vulgar Tongue listed the 'knot tied with the tongue' with specific reference to marriage.
+Francis Grose, in his 1811 edition of the Classical Dictionary of the Vulgar Tongue, listed the 'knot tied with the tongue' with specific reference to marriage.

-"He has tied a knot with his tongue, that he cannot untie with his teeth: i.e. he is married."
+"He has tied a knot with his tongue, that he cannot untie with his teeth: that is, he is married."